 Contact Dr. Levine to discuss potential projects in pediatric gastroenterology.
 Learn more about research in the Division of Pediatric Gastroenterology.

 Contact Dr. Roman to discuss potential projects in pediatric hematology–oncology.
 Learn more about research in the Division of Pediatric Hematology–Oncology.

 Pediatric Infectious Disease

 Gail F. Shust, MD

-Topics: 2019 coronavirus disease (COVID-19) epidemiology, immunology, pathogenesis, outcome, and treatment; HIV pathogenesis, outcome, and treatment; congenital and perinatal infections; vaccine development; Zika virus; infections in transplant and other immunocompromised hosts; antibiotic stewardship; hospital-acquired infections
+Topics: COVID-19 epidemiology, immunology, pathogenesis, outcome, and treatment; HIV pathogenesis, outcome, and treatment; congenital and perinatal infections; vaccine development; Zika virus; infections in transplant and other immunocompromised hosts; antibiotic stewardship; hospital-acquired infections

 Contact Dr. Shust to discuss potential projects in pediatric infectious disease.
 Learn more about research in the Division of Pediatric Infectious Diseases.

 Topics: prospective observational study of urinary biomarkers in Alport syndrome, prospective cohort study of patients with primary glomerular disease (part of the multicenter CureGN study)